List of football matches between British national teams

 The men's national football teams of the four Home Nations of the United Kingdom have played each other more times than any other footballing nations in the world.
 The world's first international football match was played between Scotland and England in Glasgow in 1872 (a 0–0 draw).
 From then on, all four teams started playing regular friendlies against each other.
 In 1883 a formal competition between the UK's teams, the British Home Championship, was introduced, guaranteeing that each team would play the other three at least once a season.
 The Championship was discontinued in 1984, partly due to problems of crowd trouble, and partly due to the desire of England (and to a lesser extent Scotland) to contest international fixtures against larger and more powerful nations.

 While the British Home Championship was being played, the UK teams were also drawn together on a number of occasions during qualification competitions for the FIFA World Cup and UEFA European Championship.
 Early tournaments simply used the British Championship as a qualifying group, but during qualification for the 1974 World Cup, England and Wales were drawn in the same group.
 Subsequent to this, three more qualification tournaments saw UK teams drawn together while the British Championship was being played.
 Since the end of the British Home Championship, the teams have played each other mainly when drawn together in international competitions such as the European Championship or the World Cup, with occasional friendly fixtures.

-At men's major national tournaments, Home Nations teams have met four times at the UEFA European Championships.
+At men's major national tournaments, Home Nations teams have met four times at the UEFA European Championships and once at FIFA World Cups.
+At UEFA Euro 2016 (held in France) during the Group Stage England and Wales contested the first match played between home nations outside of UK and Ireland, with England winning the match 2-1 with a last minute winner from Daniel Sturridge.
 England and Wales played the first ever Home Nations tie at a World Cup when they played each other at the 2022 FIFA World Cup in Qatar, with England winning the match 3–0.
+This match is also the only occasion to date that two of the home nations have played each other in a football match held outside of the European continent.